themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 };
 ```

 Here, we see the function to end all functions being called `_prepareDataForArchive()`.
 Thought it may seem a bit spooky, what this is doing is helping us to save _a ton_ of extra code.
-Similar to the `_addFileToZipArchive()` method we just defined, this function will be responsible for grabbing the data we need for each type of export and ensure that it gets formatted correctly.
+Similar—in its resuable nature—to the `_addFileToZipArchive()` method we just defined, this function will be responsible for grabbing the data we need for each type of export and ensure that it gets formatted correctly.
 Here, we can see four arguments being passed:

 1. The instance of our zip archive.
 2. The collection/source we want to pull data from.